Ak47xdd/EduBuddy-Chatbot/README.md

 ## Overview

 EduBuddy is an AI-powered chatbot for PLACED EdTech services.
-Backend powered by Flask + Groq API.
+Backend powered by FastAPI + Groq API.
 Minimal static frontend.

 ## Prerequisites